shinichi-c/vendor_lindroid/README.md

     CONFIG_CGROUP_DEVICE=y
     CONFIG_CGROUP_FREEZER=y

-Clone vendor_lindroid, vendor_extra, libhybris and external_lxc repositories into an LMODroid (or LineageOS, if you pick [this patch](https://gerrit.libremobileos.com/c/LMODroid/platform_frameworks_native/+/12936)) tree, set your SELinux to permissive (not recommended for production use!) and build it!
+Clone vendor_lindroid, vendor_extra, libhybris and external_lxc repositories into an LMODroid (or LineageOS, if you pick [this patch](https://gerrit.libremobileos.com/c/LMODroid/platform_frameworks_native/+/12936)) tree and build it!
 You then will have a Lindroid app you can use in your app drawer.

 ## Community